How to get a cancer gene test

 - Work out whether you need and can have a genetic test.

-Your first appointment usually lasts for about an hour.
+Your first appointment usually lasts for about 45 minutes.
 During this meeting the specialist will talk to you about the best way to deal with your risk.
 Not everyone who sees a genetics specialist will need to have a test.
 And even if you are told you can, when it comes to it, you may choose not to have a test.

 Your appointment is your opportunity to ask questions.
 If you’re not sure what to ask you can find some questions for your doctor in this section.
 You can print it out and add any other questions you have.